lofisky/Digital-Menu/README.md

 # Digital-Menu

 ## Project Description
 This is a digital menu I created as a request by a fast food business to be displayed on their TVs.
-The backend is engineered with Node.js using the Express framework, connected to a PostgreSQL database, and the responsive frontend is built with React, HTML/CSS, Bootstrap, JSX and JavaScript
+The backend is engineered with Node.js using the Express framework, connected to a PostgreSQL database.
+The responsive frontend is built with React, HTML/CSS, Bootstrap, JSX and JavaScript

 ## Menu Display Examples
 Wider screens (such as a restaurant TV):